quentin452/confighelper2/README.md

 **no configurations needed**

-# Whats the good way to extends all ids i wants(temporary)
+# Whats the good way to extends all ids you wants(temporary)

 **Install endlessids + confighelper + biome ids extender